rutuja060/aws-bootcamp-cruddur-2023/journal/week1.md

 What are Docker containers?
 Docker Containers are running instances of Docker Images, which contain all the packages necessary for running an application.

-**How to install Docker on your localmachine and get the some containers running outside of Gitpod / Codespaces.**
+--**How to install Docker on your localmachine and get the some containers running outside of Gitpod / Codespaces.**

 To run docker on your local machine go to https://www.docker.com/products/docker-desktop/ and install docker desktop.